-There are Many Ways a Child or Adult Can Be Hurt By Shopping Carts
+What Are Some Ways Children or Adults Can Be Hurt By Shopping Carts?

 While shopping carts may be ubiquitous at the grocery store, they are often dangerous for children and parents alike.
 Unfortunately, it's been a surprising fact of life that these cars cause issues for kids, with thousands of injuries each year.
 The Washington Post reports that the average number of injuries exceeds 24,000 each year.
 Below is an illustrative video of things people do with shopping carts that many of us have probably never thought about.